top of page

 For Management

-Ensure that there is no discrimination towards or against employees of diverse attributes in relation to the recruitment, renumeration, and promotion of all employees.
+Ensure that there is no discrimination towards or against employees of diverse attributes in relation to the recruitment, remuneration, and promotion of all employees.

-Exhibit strong leadership, taking personal responsbility for progressing equality, diversity and inclusion and achieving results.
-Conduct regular renumeration reviews to identify any gender pay gaps.
+Exhibit strong leadership, taking personal responsibility for progressing equality, diversity, and inclusion and achieving results.
+Conduct regular remuneration reviews to identify any gender pay gaps.
 Attract and develop female talent and educate our leaders about gender equality.

-Invest in the physical, mental and emotional well-being of our employees through ongoing education around inclusion and diversity initiatives.
+Invest in our employees' physical, mental, and emotional well-being through ongoing education around inclusion and diversity initiatives.

-Encourage transparent and cooperative discussion on flexible work arrangements, where appropriate to accommodate employees needs.
-Exclusionary behaviors, which may include incivility, bullying and workplace violence, discriminate and isolate individuals and groups who are different, whereas inclusive behaviors encourage diversity.
+Encourage transparent and cooperative discussion on flexible work arrangements, where appropriate, to accommodate employees' needs.
+Exclusionary behaviors, which may include incivility, bullying, and workplace violence, discriminate and isolate different individuals and groups, whereas inclusive behaviors encourage diversity.

 bottom of page